QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 * Following slashes are merged into one <small>(ex: `///` is the same as `/`)</small>
 * "Everything is a file": hard drive (/mnt/), a terminal (/dev/), a command (/bin/)...
 * **Remember** that if you have spaces in your paths, then you must either quote them, or use `\` before any space.
+* If you met a crazy guy that named something starting with a `-`, then you need to use `--` before the weird filename.
+For instance: `cp -- -filename`.
 </details>
 </div><div>
 <details class="details-e">